All Episodes

 I'm sorry.

-Of all the picture, of all the dogs they could have selected.
+Of all the picture of all the dogs they could have selected.

 It's a puppy.

-Why wasn't it a pit bull?
+Why isn't it a pit bull?

 Well, that's a whole other thought crime.